Walodja1987/xns/docgen-output/docs.md

 - Namespace must not equal "eth".

 **Note:**
-- During initial owner namespace registration period (1 year following contract deployment), the owner pays no namespace registration fee.
+- During the initial owner namespace registration period (1 year following contract deployment), the owner pays no namespace registration fee.
 - Anyone can register a namespace for a 200 ETH fee, even within the initial owner namespace registration period.
-- The owner could theoretically front-run namespace registrations during this period, but doing so provides no economic benefit: the owner would only receive 5% of name registration fees (vs 200 ETH upfront fee), and users can mitigate this by waiting until after the 1-year period.
+- Front-running namespace registrations by the owner during the initial owner namespace registration period provides no economic benefit: the owner would only receive 5% of name registration fees (vs 200 ETH upfront fee), and users can mitigate this by waiting until after the 1-year period.
 This is an accepted design trade-off for simplicity.

 #### Parameters